pabens/consul-on-kubernetes/README.md

 # Running Consul on Kubernetes

-These are my rough notes on how to run a 3 node consul cluster on Kubernetes.
+These are my rough notes on how to run a 3 node consul cluster on Kubernetes on AWS.
 You MUST understand how consul works, this is just my notes.

 ## Overview